KPRoche/quantum-raspberry-tie/README.md

 <br /><img src='ibm_16_qubit_processor-100722935-large.3x2.jpg' width='200' alt='IBM 16 qubit processor' style='float:left;'>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 <img src='16-bitRpi-result.JPG' width='200' alt='16 qubit Output displayed on the SenseHat' style='float:right;'><br/>

-Actual calculations are run using the quantum simulator backend for the quantum processor, to avoid overwhelming the physical processor in the IBM Q lab, unless you specify a real backend using the *-b* parameter. **Specifying a backend other than the simulator will disable the looping component of this program and send the job only a single time to IBMQ.**
+Actual calculations are run using the quantum simulator backend for the quantum processor, to avoid overwhelming the physical processor in the IBM Quantum computing center, unless you specify a real backend using the *-b* parameter. **Specifying a backend other than the simulator will disable the looping component of this program and send the job only a single time to IBM Quantum.**

+You may specify using a **local** qiskit-aer simulator by adding the **-local** parameter when starting.
+This disables all the network apis and can run with no internet connection to IBM Quantum.

 The programs can trigger a shutdown of the Raspberry Pi by means of pressing and holding the SenseHat Joystick button straight down.
 This is very useful when running as a headless demo from battery, as it provides a means of safely shutting down the Pi and avoiding SD card damage even without a screen and input device.
 You may also exit execution *without* a shutdown by pressing and holding the joystick button to any side.